nicuveo/pietre/docs/reference.md

 - the `^` operator has a higher precedence, and is used to indicate an exponent instead of a bitwise `xor`;
 - all local variables are mutable by default, the `mut` keyword doesn't exist.
+- struct expressions have a `@` between the type name and the opening brace

 # Terminology